 Years ago I visited the Caribbean island of Trinidad and was struck not only by the music of steel drums filling the air everywhere, but also by a street food called “roti”, which is sort of like an east Indian version of a burrito.
 A curry pocket of sorts.

-I recently reconnected with a Trini friend, Asher, who with her boyfriend Keith, brought me some wonderful homemade curries and roti for dinner.
+I recently reconnected with a Trini friend, Asher, who with her husband Keith, brought me some wonderful homemade curries and roti for dinner.
 One of Keith’s favorites is curry apple, or a simple curry made with tart green Granny Smith apples, taking the place of tart green mangos, which is one of the most common and well loved curries for roti in Trinidad.

 What I love about this simple curry is just that, it is so simple, nothing fancy.
 Granny Smiths tend to mush up as they cook, which actually creates the thickness of this curry.
 I followed a fairly bare bones approach here.
 You could easily dress this up with chopped cilantro, chile flakes or habanero, mustard seed, or other spices.